alaingoldman/Truffle/README.md

 * `$ testrpc`
 in another terminal go into your truffle folder
 * `$ cd ~/Desktop/truftest`
+* `$ truffle compile`
 * `$ truffle migrate`
 * `$ npm start`

+Now we can play with the solidity and react on the site.

+# Connecting to Rinkeby

+Make sure to close the terminal

+First, start geth with Rinkeby and make sure that the correct APIs for Truffle are enabled.
+`geth --rinkeby --rpc --rpcapi db,eth,net,web3,personal`